 Stress-Relievers You Can Carry in Your Purse

-You can’t escape the stress of work deadlines, dinner demands, and judgmental PTA moms who side-eye you when the cupcakes aren’t homemade.
-However, you can decompress on demand—anytime, anywhere.
+You can’t escape the stress of work deadlines and dinner demands (until your vacation).
+But you can decompress on demand—anytime, anywhere.
 These tools offer quick relief and fit in your handbag.

 A Selfie Tool